swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 }
 ```

-It is also possible to use explicit global actor attribute, to override isolation of the containing class.
-Using global actor attribute on deinit to specify the same isolation as in the containing class, may be seen as a violation of DRY, but technically is valid and does not produce any warnings.
+It is also possible to use an explicit global actor attribute, to override the isolation of the containing class.
+Using a global actor attribute on `deinit` to specify the same isolation as in the containing class may be seen as a violation of DRY, but technically is valid and does not produce any warnings.

 ```swift
 @MainActor